SchlossLab/Baxter_FITs_Microbiome_2016/Baxter_FITs_2016.md

 We tested whether the bacterial relative abundances we observed in from FIT cartridges could be used to differentiate healthy patients from those with carcinomas using random forest models, as has been demonstrated with stool [@reference].
 Using DNA from the FIT cartridge, the optimal model utilized 32 OTUs and had an AUC of 0.853.
 There was no significant difference in the AUC for this model and the model based on DNA isolated directly from stool, which used 28 OTUs and had an AUC of 0.831 (p=0.41).
 This demonstrated that models based on bacterial DNA from FIT cartridges could be as predictive as DNA isolated directly from stool.

 When screening for CRC it is important to detect adenomas in addition to carcinomas.
 Unfortunately the gut microbiota, like FIT, cannot reliably detect adenomas on its own.
 However, we have shown that combining bacterial abundances and hemoglobin concentration into a single model significantly imporoves detection of lesions, especially adenomas, over either method by itself.
-Therefore we generated random forest models that combined hemoglobin concentration as determined by FIT with bacterial abundance from either stool or FIT catrdiges.
+Therefore we generated random forest models that combined hemoglobin concentration as determined by FIT with bacterial abundance from either stool or FIT catridges.
 As with the cancer versus normal comparison above, there was no difference in AUC the model based on bacteria from stool and the model based on bacteria from FIT cartridge.
 Again, this shows that bacterial DNA isolated from FIT cartridges can be used in place of stool for detecting colonic lesions based on the microbiota.

 ###Discussion